David Hostetler: Early life

 Born in Beach City, Ohio, on December 27, 1926, Hostetler had a close relationship with his Amish grandfather, an influence which stayed with him throughout his career.
 His interest in art came by accident: during World War II, while studying as an engineer in the US Army, he suffered a shrapnel wound in the leg during a training exercise in California.
 While recuperating for six months, he became interested in art after receiving drawing materials from a Red Cross volunteer.
-He received his art degree from Indiana University in 1948 and in 1949 was awarded a Master's of Fine Arts from Ohio University, where he taught for 38 years.
+He received his art degree from Indiana University Bloomington in 1948 and in 1949 was awarded a Master's of Fine Arts from Ohio University, where he taught for 38 years.

 Career

-His art career spanned more than 60 years, progressing from folk images to stylized forms and including guest teaching and lecturing throughout the United States and Mexico.
+His art career spanned more than 60 years, progressing from Folk art images to stylized forms and including guest teaching and lecturing throughout the United States and Mexico.
 Hostetler retired as a full professor of sculpture from Ohio University in 1985 where he was named Professor Emeritus.
 Some of his students who have gone on to fame include Jim Dine, whose work has been collected and exhibited internationally since 1960; David True, an artist who has exhibited at the Whitney Biennial and who now teaches at Columbia University; Harvey Breverman, a well-known painter and printmaker; Glenn Randall, a leader in the field of English antiques; and Dianne Perry Vanderlip, a curator of contemporary art at the Denver Art Museum.

 In addition to the art and academic worlds, he explored farming, worked as a salesman, trained as an engineer and was founding an art museum, drumming in a jazz band and collecting Americana.